sshelll/CmdTab/README.md

 brew install --cask sshelll/tap/cmdtab
 ```

+### 3.3 Upgrading

+For upgrading, you need to install the latest `.dmg`.

+**Important**: After installation, when you open CmdTab, you have to grant the permissions in step 5 again.
+And when you're doing this, you need to remove the old grant and add the new one manually: click the '-' to remove the old grant in Accessibility settings, then click the '+' to add the new one.

 And then follow the step 4 and 5 above to allow and grant permissions.

 ## 4. Usage